KIPAC/Physics89L/docs/Week3.md

 This week we are going to be discussing how to interpret and estimate measurement uncertainties.

-The statistical technique that will well cover is error propagation.
+The statistical technique that will well cover is uncertainty propagation.

 These topics are covered in chapters 3 and 4 of: "Measurements and Their Uncertainties : A Practical Guide to Modern Error Analysis" which is available online via the Stanford bookstore.
 You don't need to read those chapters, but you may find them a useful reference, and they present the material in a somewhat different way than we will be presenting it, which you might find more intuitive.